infiniteltd/infiniteltd/README.md

-- 👋 Hi, I’m @infiniteltd
+- 👋 Hi, I am Chris Ogbodo
-- 👀 I’m interested in ...
+- 👀 I’m interested in presently in Frontend Development.
+My long term goal is to become a great fullstack software engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ReactJs and other interesting frameworks.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects.
+Code or no-code.
-- 📫 How to reach me ...
+- 📫 How to reach me email; chrisogbodo24@gmail.com

 <!---
 infiniteltd/infiniteltd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.